My Approach to Teaching Philosophy and My Strengths in TeachingÂ

 Besides using various methods for my two main pedagogical principles, I also have other strengths in my teaching skills.
 One of them is that I have lots of online teaching experience.
 Many of my students evaluated my online classes as highly well-organized and structured, which they found helpful in keeping themselves on track throughout the semester.
 Moreover, many of my students have evaluated that I am very supportive, understanding, and always willing to help them be successful in the course.
 I regularly check how my students think about what they have learned and whether they follow the course materials well by conducting periodic surveys throughout the semester.
 I also use a scaffolding strategy for bigger assignments such as exams or essays.
 The strategy is meant to help my students prepare for a bigger assignment step-by-step so that they can improve their performance and build their confidence.

-The upcoming courses I will be teaching as a lead instructor (Fall 2024)
+The upcoming courses I will be teaching (Fall 2025)

 The previous courses I taught as a lead instructor